 One verifies that this identification inverts the order of the multiplication, whence the result. \end{proof} \begin{remarks} One may show that $A^!$ actually computes $\RHom_A(l,l)^\circ$. \end{remarks} \begin{propositions} Let $A\in \PCAlgc(l)$.
 Then $A$ there is a weak equivalence $\Omega \DD A^!\r A$.
 Furthermore the same holds with $A^!$ replaced by any augmented $l$-$A_\infty$-algebra quasi-isomorphic to it.
 Conversely if $A$ is weakly equivalent to $(T_l W,d)$ then there is an $A_\infty$-quasi-isomorphism $l+\Sigma^{-1} \DD W\cong A^!$, where the $A_\infty$-algebra structure on $l+\Sigma^{-1}\DD W$ is as introduced above. \end{propositions} \begin{proof} We have

 and $\Omega B A$ is weakly equivalent to $A$ by applying $\DD$ to \eqref{ref-A.3-87}.
 This implies that $A$ is weakly equivalent to $\Omega \DD A^!$.
-The fact that may replace $A^!$ by any other algebra quasi-isomorphic to it follows from the fact that $\Omega \DD A^!=\DD BA^!$ combined with Lemma \ref{ref-A.3.1-95}.
+The fact that $A^!$ may be replaced by any other algebra quasi-isomorphic to it follows from the fact that $\Omega \DD A^!=\DD BA^!$ combined with Lemma \ref{ref-A.3.1-95}.

 Finally by applying $\DD$ to the conclusion of Lemma \ref{ref-A.3.2-96} with $C=\DD A$ and $V=\DD W$ we obtain $A^!\cong l+\Sigma^{-1} \DD W$. \end{proof} \begin{corollarys} Let $A\in \PCAlgc(l)$.
 Then there exists a weak equivalence $(T_l W,d)\r A$ such that $d_1=0$. \end{corollarys} \begin{proof} We let $l+\Sigma^{-1} W$ be a minimal augmented $l$-$A_\infty$-model for $A^!$.
 Then from Proposition \ref{ref-A.5.4-103} obtain that $A$ is weakly equivalent to $(T_l W,d)$ where $d_1=0$. \end{proof} Following traditional terminology we call a weak equivalence as in Corollary \ref{ref-A.5.5-104} a \emph{minimal model} for $A$. \begin{corollarys} Whenever we have a minimal model $T_l W\r A$ then $W\cong \Sigma^{-1}(\DD\Ext^\ast_A(l,l))_{\le 0}$ and the $m_2$ multiplication on $l+\Sigma^{-1} \DD W\cong \Ext^\ast_A(l,l)$ for the induced $A_\infty$-structure corresponds to the opposite of the Yoneda multiplication on $\Ext^\ast_A(l,l)$. \end{corollarys} \begin{proof} By Proposition \ref{ref-A.5.4-103} we have an $A_\infty$-quasi-isomorphism $l+\Sigma^{-1} \DD W\cong A^!$ and hence an isomorphism as algebras